orbsmiv/docker-shairport-sync-rpi/README.md

     --net host \
     --device /dev/snd \
     -e AIRPLAY_NAME=TotaleCroquette \
-    -v /path/to/custom/shairport-sync.conf:/etc/shairport-sync.conf
-    dubodubonduponey/audio-airport:v1
+    dubodubonduponey/audio-shairport-sync:v1
 ```

-### Parameters

- * `--net host` is mandatory for this to work
- * `--device /dev/snd` is mandatory as well
- * `-e AIRPLAY_NAME=TotaleCroquette` set the AirPlay device name.
-Defaults to TotaleCroquette
- * extra arguments will be passed to shairplay-sync (try `-- help`)
+You may optionally pass along `-v /path/to/custom/shairport-sync.conf:/etc/shairport-sync.conf`,
+or additional arguments, that will get stuffed into the shairport binary.

 ## Notes

+Both an Alpine and a Debian version are defined in the Dockerfile.

+Debian is the default, for reasons outlined above.

-Differences compared to kevineye image:
+Differences compared to `kevineye` image:

- * based on vanilla alpine (3.9) instead of resin / balena
+ * based on debian or vanilla alpine (3.9) instead of resin / balena
  * generates a multi-architecture image (amd64, arm64, amrv7, armv6)
  * shairport-sync source is forked under `dubo-dubon-duponey`
- * tested daily in production on a raspberry armv7 :p
+ * tested daily for many hours in production (sitting at my desk) on a raspberry armv7 (using the Debian variant)